FociSolutions/github-foundations/bootstrap/README.md

 This layer of the toolkit contains all the terraform needed to:

- 1. Setup a GCP or Azure project with secret management, workload federated identity for github OIDC, and a bucket for terraform state storage.
+ 1. Setup a GCP, AWS or Azure project with secret management, workload federated identity for github OIDC, and a bucket for terraform state storage.
  2. Setup an organization under a github enterprise account for all the github foundation related repositories.
  3. Perform initial creation of all other organizations under a github enterprise account.